 To progress from Part 1 to Part 2 you must pass 100 of 120 credits.
-You may be given an opportunity to resit during the summer (the supplementary period).
+If you have failed 30-60 credits, you will be given an opportunity to resit during the summer (the supplementary period).

 Students who have passed Part I may be advised to transfer to another scheme within the department if they show some area of weakness.
 This is best done at the end of year 1 but may be done later under some circumstances.
+If you fail more than 60 credits you must resit the year.

 6.1.2.
-Gaining a degree and progression from Year 2 including onto an Industrial Year
+Gaining a degree and progression from Year 2, including onto an Industrial Year